Captain Nazi: DC Comics

-Captain Nazi later joins Lex Luthor's Secret Society of Super Villains in Villains United before being apparently killed by the Red Hood in Batman #647.
-In Villains United Special #1 he is revealed to have survived and battles former Society member Black Adam.
+Captain Nazi joins Lex Luthor's new Secret Society of Super Villains in the miniseries Villains United.
+He is blinded during the escape of the Secret Six when Catman plunges syringes into his eyes.
+Captain Nazi, now sporting cybernetic eyes, is later hired by Black Mask to kill Red Hood, but is apparently killed by Red Hood.
+In Villains United Special #1 however, Nazi has survived.
+At the behest of the Society, Nazi arrives in Kahndaq to release prisoners there and fights Black Adam to a stalemate.

 He has since appeared as leader of a Nazi-themed team in Justice Society of America named "The Fourth Reich" after the "One Year Later" jump, and is an opponent of Wonder Woman in "The Circle".

-In September 2011, DC Comics engaged in a line-wide revision of its superhero comics, including their stories and characters' fictional histories, known as The New 52.
-In the new stories, Captain Nazi first appears in the "Superman" storyline "Savage Dawn" in Superman (vol. 3) Annual #3.
-In 1941, Captain Nazi is genetically engineered to serve in Hitler's Aerospace program.
-Vandal Savage successfully convinces the Third Reich to build a rocket that Captain Nazi will use to pilot himself and Vandal Savage into outer space to collect a larger sample of the meteor that gave Savage his powers.
+In The New 52 continuity reboot, Captain Nazi was genetically engineered to serve in Adolf Hitler's aerospace program.
+Vandal Savage successfully convinces the Third Reich to build a rocket that Captain Nazi will use to pilot himself and Savage into outer space to collect a larger sample of the meteor that gave Savage his powers.
 When the ship faces turbulence, Captain Nazi opts to land instead of going forward with the mission.
-After a crash landing, an enraged Vandal Savage beats him until he stops moving.
+After a crash landing, Savage beats Captain Nazi, though he survives.

+Powers and abilities

+The experiment that gave Captain Nazi his powers had given him super-strength, super-speed, enhanced stamina, invulnerability, enhanced senses, and flight.

+The post-Crisis version of Captain Nazi is an expert at hand-to-hand combat.
+He claims to have been trained by Adolf Hitler.

+The New 52 version of Captain Nazi possesses aviation control skills and military protocol skills.

+Equipment

+Captain Nazi wields a modified Luger pistol.

 Other versions

-An alternate universe variant of Captain Nazi who became a member of H.I.V.E. appears in Flashpoint.
+An alternate universe version of Captain Nazi who became a member of H.I.V.E. appears in Flashpoint.